Washing your hands is one of the best ways to stop the spread of germs, including the coronavirus. But are you doing it correctly?

 1. Using hand sanitizer when soap and water are available

-Hand sanitizer is a very convenient way to keep your hands clean.
+Hand sanitizer is a convenient way to keep your hands clean.
 However, it should be just a backup if soap and water are available.
 While hand sanitizer can reduce how many germs you have on your hands, the Centers for Disease Control and Prevention (CDC) says it doesn’t get rid of all types of germs.